-After several years of ‘will they, won’t they?’ in 2019 Civilization V and Civilization VI finally switched places on Steam’s ‘most played games’ list.
-After an expected-yet-slightly underwhelming launch and a small controversy over the price of expansions, the latest release in Sid Meier’s 4X series has surpassed the previous entry by a decisive margin.
+After several years of ‘will they, won’t they?’
+Civilization V and Civilization VI finally switched places on Steam’s ‘most played games’ list in 2019.
+After a slightly underwhelming launch and a small controversy over the price of expansions, the newest release in Sid Meier’s leading 4X game series has finally surpassed the previous entry by a decisive margin.

-Newer games dethroning predecessors is in most cases inevitable, but in Civilization’s case the timeline took slightly longer than predicted.
+Newer strategy games dethroning predecessors is in most cases inevitable, but in Civilization’s case the timeline took slightly longer than predicted.
 Even after the release of both major DLCs, the fifth Civilization game was still holding strong for two years into Civ VI’s life cycle.
-Even today it brings in an average of 18,000 players, peaking at 26,000.
+Even today it brings in an average of 15,000 players, peaking at 23,000.

-Over the next couple of years, Firaxis unleashed two expansions for Civ 5 that expanded the scope; added proper diplomacy, religion, and culture to the game; and transformed it into a mile-wide, mile-deep 4X experience that catered to a large amount of playstyles.
-Fast-forward to October 2016, and Sid Meier’s Civilization VI launches to generally favorable reviews.
+Over the next couple of years, Firaxis unleashed two expansions for Civ V that expanded the scope; adding proper diplomacy, religion, and culture to the game; and transforming it into a mile-wide, mile-deep 4X experience that catered to a wide variety of playstyles.
+Fast-forward to October 2016, and Sid Meier’s Civilization VI launches to generally favourable reviews.
 A few points below the scale of the previous game, but still in the upper 80s and low 90s.
-The audience, however, is significantly less impressed.
+The fans, however, are significantly less impressed.

 The end result was a prettier game... but which still came up short of Civ 5 and its expansions.

 Unlike Civilization V, which drastically changed the formula and map of the game world of its predecessors, Civilization VI was more of a tweak of the same formula.
-While the game itself was in a better state content-wise at launch than Civ 5 was, the game changed or removed many features — like the United Nations or proper trade systems — that were fully integrated into the previous game.
-The end result was a prettier game complete with a new district system and a fully baked-in religious system straight out of the box, but which still came up short of Civ 5 and its expansions.
+While the game itself was in a better state content-wise at launch than Civ V was, the game changed or removed many features — like the United Nations or proper trade systems — that were fully integrated into the previous game.
+The end result was a prettier game complete with a new district system and a fully baked-in religious system straight out of the box, but which still came up short in the face of Civ V and its expansions.

 Civilization 6 vs Civilization 5

-Civilization V’s mechanics and design philosophy offered deeper differences between empires, from the Egyptians flat 20% bonus to wonder constructions to the English’s +2 movement bonus on sea units.
-In Civ VI, the Egyptians get a slightly smaller 15% bonus to wonders that *only* applies on tiles near rivers — making them true to Ancient Egypt but ignoring 90% of the game map’s tiles — and the English get a rather boring boost to Archeological Districts that only really makes a difference late game (and even then, it’s marginal).
+Civilization V’s mechanics and design philosophy offered deeper differences between empires, from the Egyptian’s flat 20% bonus to wonder constructions, to the English’s +2 movement bonus on sea units.
+In Civ VI, the Egyptians get a slightly smaller 15% bonus to wonders that *only* applies on tiles near rivers — making them true to their history but ignoring 90% of the game map’s tiles — and the English get a rather boring boost to archaeological districts that only really makes a difference in the late game (and even then, it’s marginal).

-But neither of that even comes close to Venice — Civilization’s most unique civilization, and the stark difference between both games’ interpretations.
-In Civ V, the fan-favourite faction of Veneza represented by Doge Enrico Dandolo cannot found or annex cities — its expansion is restricted for most of the game, leaving players with a single city to weather any storm.
-To make up for it, trade route slots double in size, allowing Venice to stockpile money in fantastic amounts and eventually buy city-states with the use of the Merchant of Venice.
+But neither of that even comes close to Venice — Civilization’s most unique civ, and the stark difference between both games’ interpretations.
+In Civ V, the fan-favourite faction of Veneza represented by Doge Enrico Dandolo cannot found or annex cities.
+Its expansion is restricted for most of the game, leaving players with a single city to weather any storm.
+To make up for it, trade route slots double in size, allowing Venice to stockpile money in fantastic amounts and eventually buy city-states with the use of the Merchant of Venice unit.